kojix2/uing/README.md

   - Use [crystal_lib](https://github.com/crystal-lang/crystal_lib) to create low-level bindings.
 You will need to modify the generated code.
   - [Passing a Proc to a C function](https://crystal-lang.org/api/1.12.1/Proc.html#passing-a-proc-to-a-c-function)

+### Windows

+Windows is very difficult to deal with.

+First, there is the MSVC version of Crystal and the MingGW version of Crystal, which behave quite differently and need to be considered separately.
+It is not clear which Crystal will be more popular in the future.

+Also, either msvcrt or ucrt must be used, but they often conflict.

+An important point is the Comctl32 version specification. libui-ng and libui-dev depend on Comctl32 version 6 or later, but require a manifest file to specify the version.
+For example, TaskDialog depends on the new Comctl32.

+I have tried removing TaskDialog.
+The build succeeds but does not work properly.
+As it turns out, there are other dependencies on Comctl32 besides TaskDialog.
+Also, the widget looks old and should not depend on the old Comctl32.

+The method of including manifest files also differs between MSVC and MinGW.

+libui-ng is more MSVC oriented, while libui-dev seems to be developed based on MinGW.

+For debugging, you can use the MinGW version of gdb.

 ## Contributing

 - Fork this repository